michthom/AlwaysAppendSearchDomains/README.md

   http://www.eigenspace.org/2011/07/fixing-osx-lion-dns-search-domains/
   http://www.makingitscale.com/2011/broken-search-domain-resolution-in-osx-lion.html

+To apply the changes:

+  Open Terminal
+  cd <directory holding the scripts>
+  ./AlwaysAppendSearchDomains.sh

+To remove the changes and restore the default configuration:

+  Open Terminal
+  cd <directory holding the scripts>
+  ./uninstall.sh

 This script may ask for your administrator password (if you have not recently authenticated), and will update a single file  (/System/Library/LaunchDaemons/com.apple.mDNSResponder.plist) before restarting the name resolution system on your machine.